ivolucien/log-hindsight/README.md

 ## Contributors

-We are in the early stages of development and welcome collaboration.
+This project is in the early stages of development and the author welcomes your input.
 If you're interested in contributing to log-hindsight, please contact me to coordinate on features.
-At this stage, it's too early in development for submitting PRs without coordination.
+At this stage, it's too early in development for submitting PRs without coordination as the interface isn't stable yet.